Packet switching: ARPANET

 The ARPANET was a progenitor network of the Internet and one of the first networks, along with ARPA's SATNET, to run the TCP/IP suite using packet switching technologies.

 BNRNET

 BNRNET was a network which Bell-Northern Research developed for internal use.
 It initially had only one host but was designed to support many hosts.
 BNR later made major contributions to the CCITT X.25 project.

 Cambridge Ring

 The Cambridge Ring was an experimental ring network developed at the Computer Laboratory, University of Cambridge.
 It operated from 1974 until the 1980s.

 CompuServe

 CompuServe developed its own packet switching network, implemented on DEC PDP-11 minicomputers acting as network nodes that were installed throughout the US (and later, in other countries) and interconnected.
-Over time, the CompuServe network evolved into a complicated multi-tiered network incorporating ATM, Frame Relay, Internet Protocol (IP) and X.25 technologies.
+Over time, the CompuServe network evolved into a complicated multi-tiered network incorporating ATM, Frame Relay, IP and X.25 technologies.

 CYCLADES

 The CYCLADES packet switching network was a French research network designed and directed by Louis Pouzin.
 First demonstrated in 1973, it was developed to explore alternatives to the early ARPANET design and to support network research generally.
 It was the first network to use the end-to-end principle and make the hosts responsible for reliable delivery of data, rather than the network itself.
 Concepts of this network influenced later ARPANET architecture.